This page describes the internal architecture, deployment workflow, plugin system, and extension mechanisms used by SAMLab.

 Adding a new analysis plugin

 A SAMLab analysis plugin is a Python class with metadata and an analyze() method.
 The method receives the audio array, sampling rate, DSP calibration, band calibration, and a verbosity flag.
-It returns two objects: detected events and file-level indicators.
+It returns two objects: events and file-level indicators.

 1. Create a new file